Browse using the new Vinous website now. Launch →

 Printed by, and for the sole use of .
 All rights reserved © 2015 Vinous Media

-I tasted the overwhelming majority of the wines in this article in Chablis during my annual early-June visit.
-Since then, I've sampled a handful of additional 2009s in New York.
+As in past years, the overwhelming majority of the wines in this article were tasted in Chablis during my annual visit at the beginning of June.
+Since then, I have tasted a handful of additional wines in New York.

 Show all the wines (sorted by score)